libsdl-org/SDL/docs/README-macos.md

 # Using the Simple DirectMedia Layer with a traditional Makefile

-An existing build system for your SDL app has good chances

-to work almost unchanged on macOS.
+An existing build system for your SDL app has good chances to work almost unchanged on macOS, as long as you link with the SDL framework.
 However, to produce a "real" Mac binary that you can distribute to users, you need to put the generated binary into a so called "bundle", which is basically a fancy folder with a name like "MyCoolGame.app".

 To get this build automatically, add something like the following rule to your Makefile.am: